MicrosoftDocs/customer-insights/ci-docs/includes/single-file-us-only.md

-Currently, this feature is available for US customers only.
+Currently, this feature is available for customers in the United States only.